This post is also available in: Español

 - Add 1/4 cup of water and place all ingredients inside the blender, including the seasonings and the cilantro.

 - Blend until getting a sauce.
-Preserve via canning or inside a plastic container with a lid.
-Keep refrigerated.
+Preserve via pressure canning or keep refrigerated inside a plastic container with a lid.
+This salsa is freezer-friendly.

-- This is a good recipe for using the canning technique.
+- This is a good recipe for using the pressure canning technique, NOT a water bath.

-- The sauce can be used as a garnish to many Mexican favorite dishes including tacos and other antojitos.
+- The sauce can be used as a garnish for many Mexican favorite dishes, including tacos and other antojitos.

 - This sauce can be used as a base for stews and enchiladas.